johncoronado/show-pi/README.md

   Enables a serial terminal connection over the Raspberry Pi 4/5’s USB-C port.
 Ideal for adjusting network or router settings without needing a monitor.
 A single USB-C cable provides both power and serial access (via /dev/ttyGS0), making field deployment simpler and cleaner.

 - **Hotspot Router**
   Enables a wifi hotspot for easy control and logon in the field.
-Timer and compantion can be accessed without a full network/router deployment.
+Timer and companion can be accessed without a full network/router deployment.

 ## Features